lucas-rosso/lucas-rosso.github.io/README.md

 # To stage files open Git -> more -> shell and type
 git add -A

 then commit and push files.
 Finally, refresh github.
+Refresh the website and should be up to date.

 # Change website icon (aka favion)
 - Save icon 512x512 pixel image as icon.ong in assets/media/ if it does not exist, create the folder.